 - Piston resistant.
 These types of rowers are generally reserved for those without a lot of rowing experience.
 They are on the smaller (easier to store) and cheaper side, though they still provide a great workout.
 A piston resistant rower has two hydraulic pistons attached to each oar.
 This design is intended to allow the user to achieve a balanced upper-body workout as well.
 Both Stamina rowing machines that we recommend use piston resistance.

 - Magnetic resistant.
 A magnetic rower is the most basic of all the rower types on the market.
 These are inexpensive, small, simple rowing machines with a long seat and a break system.
-A magnetic rower doesn’t make a lot of noise, but also doesn’t offer up a lot in the way of friction, meaning that you may not get in quite as good of a workout as you would with the other types.
+A magnetic rower not only makes a lot of noise but also doesn’t offer up a lot in the way of friction, meaning that you may not get in quite as good of a workout as you would with the other types.

 Other Things to Consider